bitcoinpup/Peritas/Peritas White Paper.md

 ### 2.3 Third-Party Collaborative Custody

 - Third-Party Integration and Support: Peritas envisions integration of its vault creation process with vetted exchanges or respected Bitcoin support and mentorship services.
-These Third-Party Keyholders providers can offer higher levels of technical support and guidance to Founders, though such support may come at the expense of privacy.
+These Third-Party Keyholders can offer higher levels of technical support and guidance to Founders, though such support may come at the expense of privacy.
 - Flexibility: Peritas provides a flexible setup for multi-sig vaults.
-Founders may choose to forgo third-party key involvement entirely, opting instead to include additional Keyholders, as referenced in 2.2, for a more private configuration.
+Founders may choose to forgo this institutional third-party key involvement entirely, opting instead to include additional trusted contact Keyholders, as referenced in 2.2, for a more private configuration.

 ### 2.4 Vault Creation and Management

-- With the Founder’s "Alice", Keyholder's "Bob", and any Third-Party Keyholder's "Charlie" public keys in place, Peritas creates a multi-signature vault and shares descriptor files securely with all participating parties.
+- With the Founder’s, Keyholder's, and any Third-Party Keyholder's public keys in place, Peritas creates a multi-signature vault and shares descriptor files securely with all participating parties.
-- The app houses configuration files for each multi-sig vault and enforces security by **rejecting any attempt to add additional keys from the same multi-sig setup**, ensuring that a quorum of keys cannot be consolidated on a single device.
+- The app houses configuration files for each multi-sig vault and enforces security by **rejecting any attempt to add additional keys from the same vault**, ensuring that a quorum of keys cannot be consolidated on a single device.

 ### 2.5 Encrypted Cloud Backup